verana-labs/verifiable-trust-spec/spec.md

 - [VUA-REQ-1] A [[ref: VUA]] MUST be identified by a [[:ref DID]].
 The [[:ref DID]] of a [[ref: VUA]] MUST resolve to a [[ref: DID Document]].
 - [VUA-REQ-2] A [[ref: VUA]] DID Document MUST present a DT Organization Essential Credential that conforms to [DT-EC-ORG] or (exclusive) to [DT-EC-PERSON].
 - [VUA-REQ-3] A [[ref: VUA]] DID Document MUST present a DT User Agent Essential Credential that conforms to [DT-EC-USER-AGENT].
-- [VUA-REQ-4] A compliant [[ref: VUA]] MUST dereference all service credentials, User Agent credentials, DID Documents, verify DT Json Schema Credentials, Json Schema hashes, use the Decentralized Trust Registry API,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.
+- [VUA-REQ-4] A compliant [[ref: VUA]] MUST dereference all service credentials, User Agent credentials, DID Documents, verify DT Json Schema Credentials, Json Schema hashes, use the Verifiable Trust Registry API,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.

 :::note
 In other words, a to be a VUA, a User Agent MUST identify itself to the other end by sharing its DID, and the other end MUST verify it complies with [VUA-REQ]